pbeens/wordle-aid/PROMPTS.md

-# Wordle Aid – Prompts
+# Wordle-Aid Development Prompts

+This file documents the development history of **Wordle-Aid**.
+It serves as a transparent transcript of the collaborative process between the human developer (**Peter Beens**) and the AI coding assistant (**Antigravity**).
+It tracks the evolution of requirements, technical implementation decisions, and the creative direction of the project.

 ---

 ### User Prompt 1 – 2026-04-29 07:34 – Initial Concept
+**Goal:** Create a visual Wordle scratchpad with three 5-letter rows and a reusable alphabet palette.

+**Prompt:**
-> I want a web-based program that's going to be like a wordle aid.
-All it is, I think, is: give me blocks at the top of the page for three five-letter words, and then the alphabet below it.
-What I want to be able to do is drag and drop letters to the three words so that I can visualize words.
+> I'd like a web-based Wordle aid.
+The layout should have blocks at the top for three five-letter words and the alphabet below it.
+I want to be able to drag and drop letters from the alphabet to the words to visualize different possibilities.
 >
-> Also, I would like to be able to perhaps color code words.
-Maybe once a letter is placed on one of the words, I can click on it to toggle between the wordle colors.
-Green means I know where it goes; yellow means I don't know where it goes, but it is a valid letter.
-That way I can just position letters and try to imagine the different words.
->
-> Ask me any questions to clarify the requirements, because I'm sure that there are situations I'm not imagining.
+> I also want to color-code the letters.
+Once a letter is placed, I should be able to click it to toggle between Wordle colors: Green for the correct position and Yellow for a valid letter in the wrong position.
+This is purely a visual tool to help me imagine different word combinations.

 ---

-### User Prompt 2 – 2026-04-29 07:37 – Clarifications
+### User Prompt 2 – 2026-04-29 07:37 – Refining Drag-and-Drop Mechanics

-> Okay, dragging a letter from the alphabet, it has to stay because I could be positioning that letter in one of the three different words, just to let me visualize things differently.
-Yes, reordering within a word, I would like to be able to do that.
-Yeah, why not?
-Moving between words, yeah, why not?
-And then removing a letter.
-Let's just drag it back to the alphabet, because I think just clicking on the letter once it's been placed, I just want it to toggle between the colors, the Wordle colors for correct position or correct letter but wrong position.
-I also don't want to worry about the gray or dark letters when they're not in there, because if I discover that a letter is not in the word, I will drag them off of the word.
-And the toggle order: it will initially go on uncolored, and then green or yellow.
-I won't be toggling it to gray because if I discover that a letter is not used, I will actually drag it off.
-I'm not worried about word validation at all.
-Let's start with that.

-**Decisions captured:**
+**Goal:** Establish rules for letter reusability, reordering, and removal.

+**Prompt:**
+> Let's refine the mechanics:
-- Letters stay in alphabet (reusable palette)
+> - Letters dragged from the alphabet should stay there (reusable palette) so I can use them in multiple words.
-- Drag within / between words = swap
-- Drag back to keyboard = remove
-- Click placed tile cycles: uncolored → green → yellow → uncolored
+> - I want to be able to reorder letters within a word and move them between words.
+> - To remove a letter, I should be able to drag it back to the alphabet area.
+> - Clicking a placed letter should cycle through the colors (Green, Yellow, and Uncolored).
+> - We don't need to worry about "gray" (excluded) letters in the word slots; if a letter isn't used, I'll just drag it off.
-- No gray state, no word validation
+> - No word validation is necessary; it's a free-form scratchpad.

 ---

-### User Prompt 3 – 2026-04-29 07:46 – Cross Out Alphabet Letters
+### User Prompt 3 – 2026-04-29 07:46 – Alphabet Elimination

-> Let me also be able to click on letters of the alphabet.
-If I click on them, it toggles between x-ing them out and resetting them.

-**Implemented:** Click a keyboard letter to cross it out (red strikethrough, dimmed).
-Click again to restore.
+**Goal:** Add a way to mark letters as "eliminated" directly on the keyboard palette.

+**Prompt:**
+> I also want to be able to click letters in the alphabet palette.
+Clicking a letter should toggle a "crossed-out" state so I can keep track of eliminated letters visually while I work.

+**Technical Context:** Implemented a `crossed` CSS state with a red strikethrough and dimmed background for the keyboard keys.

 ---

-### User Prompt 4 – 2026-04-29 07:49 – Ctrl+Drag to Copy
+### User Prompt 4 – 2026-04-29 07:49 – Duplicate via Ctrl+Drag
+**Goal:** Implement a standard "copy" shortcut for faster visualization.

+**Prompt:**
-> Is control drag on a PC the standard way of copying something?
-If it is, then I would like to be able to control drag a letter to duplicate it to another location or word.
+> Can we use the standard "Ctrl+drag" convention to duplicate letters?
+I’d like to be able to hold Ctrl and drag a letter from one slot to another to copy it instead of moving it.

-**Implemented:** Ctrl+drag from a placed word-tile copies it (source stays).
-Normal drag = swap.
-Browser shows "+" cursor when Ctrl is held.
+**Technical Context:** Updated the drag-and-drop logic to check for `e.ctrlKey`.
+Normal drag performs a swap; Ctrl+drag performs a copy of the letter and its color state.

 ---

-### User Prompt 5 – 2026-04-29 07:52 – 3-State Keyboard Click Cycle
+### User Prompt 5 – 2026-04-29 07:52 – 3-State Keyboard Cycle

-> I think I would like to also be able to click on the letter in the alphabet to indicate that it's part of the word.
-Let's change up the order:
+**Goal:** Expand the keyboard palette to track "Known" vs "Eliminated" letters.

+**Prompt:**
+> Let's upgrade the alphabet click behavior to a 3-state cycle:
+> 1. First click: Mark as "in the word" (Yellow).
+> 2. Second click: Mark as "eliminated" (Crossed out).
+> 3. Third click: Reset to normal.

+---

+### User Prompt 6 – 2026-04-29 08:02 – Position-Specific Invalid Letters
+**Goal:** Add a way to track letters that are known to be in the word but are "invalid" for specific positions.

+**Prompt:**
+> I want to add an "Invalid Letters" row below the three words.
+This row should also have five slots, but each slot must be able to hold multiple letters.
 >
-> - If I click on it the first time, it changes color to say that it's part of the word.
-> - If I click on it a second time, it will cross it off.
-> - Then I guess a third time would reset it.

-**Implemented:** Keyboard letter click cycle: normal → in-word (yellow) → eliminated (strikethrough) → normal.
+> If I know a letter belongs in the word but *cannot* go in a specific position, I'll drag it there.
+This helps me track those "Yellow" letter rules more effectively.

+**Technical Context:** Implemented an `invalidLetters` array-of-arrays.
+Used a chip-style layout within the slots to allow multiple letters per position, including a small "x" on each chip for easy removal.

 ---

-### User Prompt 6 – 2026-04-29 08:02 – Invalid Letters Row
+### User Prompt 7 – 2026-04-29 08:14 – Placement Validation

-> I want to add an extra word where I can drag and drop letters, letters that are in the word but in the incorrect position.
-I still want to have five letters, but for instance I want to be able to drag more than one letter to it, just to indicate letters where they can't go.
-We could do that.
+**Goal:** Prevent accidental placement of letters into positions already marked as invalid.

+**Prompt:**
+> Let's add a validation rule: If I attempt to drag a letter into a position where it has already been marked as "invalid," the app should reject the placement.
 >
-> Right now we've got word one, two, three.
-Let's add a fourth word.
-We won't call it word four; we'll call it "invalid letters" or something like that.
-We can drag and drop letters to locations, so again the locations have to be able to accept more than one letter, theoretically up to four, I guess.

-**Implemented:** Added "Invalid" row with 5 multi-letter columns.
-Drop any letter to add a chip; click × to remove.
-Drag from word tile = move (source clears); Ctrl+drag = copy (source stays).
-Duplicate letters per slot are prevented.
+> Maybe the letter could "fly back" to where it came from and show a quick message explaining why it was rejected.

+**Technical Context:** Leveraged the native HTML5 drag-and-drop "reject" behavior (skipping `preventDefault` on invalid targets).
+Added a red-flash CSS animation and a temporary toast notification for user feedback.

+---

+### User Prompt 8 – 2026-04-29 08:45 – Documentation Standard
+**Goal:** Formalize the structure of this prompt log for public transparency and professionalism.

+**Prompt:**
+> Let's update the prompt file requirements to ensure every project has a professional Mission Statement at the top.
+>
+> While I want the prompts to remain raw and authentic, they should be reviewed for clarity and professional presentation.
+Let's also use structured headings like "Goal" and "Technical Context" to make the development log easier to navigate.